IR4J/Stack_Overflow_Data-Analysis/README.md

 # Stack Overflow Annual Developer Survey: Data Analysis

+# I am still working on this project as of March 14 2025

 Here you can find the data for the project.
 [Where data came from](https://survey.stackoverflow.co/).

 In this project I analysed Stack Overflow Annual Developer Survey.
 I will be answering five questions which are as follows.